Bugatti EB 110: Styling and early prototype testing

 Several designers received copies of the chassis drawings in order to propose styling for the bodywork: Paolo Martin, Giorgetto Giugiaro, Bertone and Marcello Gandini.
 Bertone proposed a design prepared by Marc Deschamps (who went on to style the B.Engineering Edonis in 1999) but soon after lost interest in the project.
 That same design would be presented again as Bertone Lotus Emotion.

-Giugiaro's Bugatti ID90 prototype was presented some time later at the 1990 Turin Car Show.
+Giugiaro's Bugatti ID90 prototype was presented some time later at the 1990 Turin Auto Show.

 Martin's proposal was avantgarde but rejected by the Bugatti management.

 Gandini gained wider acceptance by being well known to Stanzani and having worked on the styling of many successful performance cars: Lamborghini Miura, Lancia Stratos Zero and the production Lancia Stratos, Alfa Romeo Carabo, Alfa Romeo Montreal, Cizeta-Moroder V16T.
 He would design the Lamborghini Diablo soon after.

 Initial prototypes based on Gandini's design were bodied by carrozzeria Ilas; these began testing in 1991.